cedar-policy/cedar-examples/cedar-example-use-cases/github_example/README.md

 ### `Org`

-Reprents a GitHub organization that has two groups of users representing its members and owners, respectively.
+Represents a GitHub organization that has two groups of users representing its members and owners, respectively.

 ## Actions
 ### `pull`